awangga/nopanel/README.md

 DevOps Tools and Documentation

 ## SSH Key
+If ur desktop using windows, download and install [git-scm](https://git-scm.com/downloads) first.
 Please make sure your server or desktop has SSH key.
-To check it please do this command
+To check it please do this command(in windows use git bash here).

 ```sh
 cat ~/.ssh/id_rsa.pub